shader-slang/spec/proposals/030-interface-method-default-impl.md

 For simplicity, the current decision is to treat `IBase.getVal` and `IDerived.getVal` as distinct requirements, so calling `testBase(impl)` should return `0`, and calling `testDerived(impl)` should return `1`.
 That is, the existence of `IDerived.getVal` will not override the requirement from `IBase.getVal`.

+Using `override` keyword on an interface method is considered an error.

+### Constructors

+For simplicity, constructors/initializers are not allowed to have a defualt implementation in interfaces.

+### Storage Accessors

+`get`, `set` and other storage accessors for properties or subscript operations are not allowed to have a default implementation in interfaces.

 ## Related Work